ppy/osu-wiki/news/2021-08-19-project-loved-august-2021.md

 This map is already near 6 years old but still a hilarious demonstration of just how far you can take the O2Jam-styled patterning for a song like this.
 The intro to the chart is pretty tame, but once it's over, you're quickly thrown into what I can only describe as "LN Art".
 Full LN double stairs moving from left to right, uncomfortable anchored LN holds and gaps, and on top of that, almost all of this is charted to 1/8.
 For the map being just over a minute thirty, Cuppp managed to pack in more pain and suffering than you'll see in most maps of this vein more than triple its length.
 Now onto gemboyong's 4K difficulty, they used Cuppp's map as the blueprint and manually converted any of the patterns that could comfortably fit with the lesser note count to 4K.
 Many 4K players should be aware of this diff specifically since it's featured in their popular [Gems pack 13](https://osu.ppy.sh/beatmapsets/555819) that was uploaded in 2017.

-Anyways, I'm glad we were able to get gemboyong's difficulty included, and the Loved team is happy to be finally be bringing you these masterpieces.
+Anyways, I'm glad we were able to get gemboyong's difficulty included, and the Loved team is happy to be finally bring you these masterpieces.
 LET'S GO!

 [![](/wiki/shared/news/2021-08-19-project-loved-august-2021/1039602.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})